There has never been another point in history when the stalking of domestic abuse survivors has been more prevalent and more serious.

 She was monitored everywhere she went, had a tracking device on her car and phone, had her emails and text message checked.

 She wanted to end the relationship but following a discussion about this, we agreed it was too dangerous to tell him this.
 Her exit strategy needed very careful planning.
 This lady refused to flee to refuge accommodation, but all other possible safeguards were put in place on an emergency basis, and the police notified.
 I had a real concern that her partner would either kill her or himself, such was his obsessive control of her.
 My premonition was realised when he took his own life a week later.

 Domestic violence, the physical manifestation of domestic abuse has tended to be considered the biggest risk factor for very serious assault or murder.
-More recent research has tended to indicate that it’s actually the controlling coercive abusers who pose the greatest risk of murdering their partners.
-It’s also the case that women considered high-risk are often on the radar of lots of professional and are better supported, however women from the medium to low risk groups are the ones more likely to be murdered.
-It would seem that we’ve got the risk assessments all wrong!
+More recent research has tended to indicate that it’s actually the controlling coercive abusers who pose the greatest risk to their partners.

 In her research, Dr Monckton Smith identified that in almost all the domestic homicides that she researched, an eight-step pattern could be identified leading up to the killing.
 The eight steps were identified as –

 - A pre-relationship history of stalking or abuse by the perpetrator